Sauna vs Hot Tub Benefits: What Is Their Impact on Your Health?

 2. Improved Sleep

 A study published in the journal Sleep found that the relaxation promoted by these heat therapies can significantly improve sleep quality.
-The heat helps your body to relax and induces a state of calmness conducive to a good night's sleep.
-This can particularly benefit those suffering from insomnia or other sleep disorders.
+The heat raises core temperature and helps your body relax.
+It also induces a state of calmness conducive to a good night's sleep.

 3. Pain Reduction